Aiden-Peace300/FilmCritic/README.md

 ```
 - Behind the scenes, the application manages user-specific watchlists and stores relevant film information, allowing for easy access and exploration of saved films.
 Users can seamlessly access trailers and discover where to stream the film.

-3. User-Generated Movie Reviews and Ratings
-This feature empowers users to contribute to the film-loving community by creating and sharing their movie thoughts.
+3. User-Generated Movie Reviews and Ratings: This feature empowers users to contribute to the film-loving community by creating and sharing their movie thoughts.
 Users can write detailed reviews, rate films, and add valuable insights to the community feed.
 When a user submits a review, the system collects and stores the relevant information.

 ```javascript
   /**